jonap22/audio-manager/README.md

 # audio-manager
-The appication is focused on the videogames development field.
+The application is focused on the videogames development field.
 The application seeks to facilitate the sound effects administration in different videogames.
+The application was developed with @SiilverShiine and @Confectus.